NVIDIA/spark-rapids/docs/tuning-guide.md

 Note that the GPU can encode Parquet and ORC data much faster than the CPU, so the costs of writing large files can be significantly lower.

-Use Hive Parquet or ORC tables instead of Hive Text table as the intermediate tables for CTAS(`Create Table As Select`) queries.
+Use Hive Parquet or ORC tables instead of Hive Text tables as the intermediate tables for CTAS(`Create Table As Select`) queries.
 The suggested change is to add `stored as parquet` for CTAS.
 Alternatively, you can set `hive.default.fileformat=Parquet` to create Parquet files by default.
 Refer to this